Home Compare CNH vs GF.SW

 CNH Industrial N.V. vs Georg Fischer: Which Stock Looks Stronger in 2026?

-Georg Fischer leads structurally, with profitability as the clearest single gap between the two profiles.
-CNH Industrial does not offset that deficit through any equally strong structural edge elsewhere.
+Georg Fischer holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+CNH Industrial still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
-Georg Fischer AG leads by 15 points on the overall comparison score.
+The overall score gap is 21 points in favour of Georg Fischer AG.

 Trajectory Similarity